angrybacon/doomsday-wiki/markdown/articles/2022/01/17/zero-respect.md

 - **Bring in**: 2-4 Force of Negation, maybe 1 Thassa's Oracle, 2 Flusterstorm,
   maybe 1 Volcanic Island, maybe 2 Pyroblast, maybe 1 Red Elemental Blast

-I love Omnishow and field it as my secondary deck of choice.
-Unfortunately it is definitely clunkier than Doomsday and we had a huge advantage in being able to make resilient pass-the-turn piles that win via their :card[Show and Tell].
+I love OmniShow and field it as my secondary deck of choice.
+Unfortunately it is definitely clunkier than Doomsday and we have a huge advantage in being able to make resilient pass-the-turn piles that win via their own :card[Show and Tell].

 :::row{variant=centered}
 - Show and Tell